seanpmaxwell/Typescript-Best-Practices/README.md

 - Inventory: lowercase with hyphens (shared-types.ts)
 - Linear: lowercase with hyphens (setup-db.ts)
 - Folders not meant to be committed as part of the final code, but may exists along other source folders, (i.e. a test folder) should start and end with a double underscore `__test-helpers__`.
-- Avoid creating folders (and files too, although I sometimes do) with names like `misc/`, `shared/`, or `common/`.
-Folders with these names in large projects often end up becoming grab-n-bags for all kinds of miscellaneous shared content, making your code even more disorganized.
-What I usually do is place shared items in folders named `constants/` (static items, could be objects, arrays, or primitives), `types/` (for type aliases and interfaces), and `util/` (for functions, modular-scripts, and classes).
-I'll create these folders in multiple places and only place their content at the highest folder-heirarchy level that they theoretically need to be at.
-The following snippet is an example of code organization in an express app:
 ```
 - spec/
 - src/